CrystallineButterfly/Create-wagmi-rbkit-js/README.md

 # Getting Started

 Clone this repository and install dependencies:
-`git clone git@github.com:CrystallineButterfly/Create-wagmi-rbkit-js.git && cd Create-wagmi-rbkit-js && npm install`
+`git clone git@github.com:CrystallineButterfly/Create-wagmi-rbkit-js.git && cd my-app && npm install`

 Run `npm run dev` in your terminal, and then open [localhost:3000](http://localhost:3000) in your browser.